 Sleeping Bag Style

-Square sleeping bags – are cut into rectangle shapes (oddly enough).
+This type of sleeping bag are cut into rectangle shapes (oddly enough).
 These bags have no way to close around the neck and torso at the top and they have no head protection or warmth.
 They do, however, usually have the ability to unzip completely into a large flat comforter.

 So which bag is right for you?
 It’s hard to say with certainty but let’s think of it this way…